Transaction Policy

 amountInUsd

-: The transaction amount in USD.
+: The transaction amount in USD.address

 : The blockchain network identifier.